Yoditatr/Cryptocurrencies/README.md

 ## Purpose

-The purpose of this analysis is to create a report that includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for new investment.
+The purpose of this analysis is to help an Investment firm interested in offering a cryptocurrency portfolio set that includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for new investment.